gxm097/NeuroRacer/README.md

 - **Evolution needs diversity.** Reloading the saved brain into all 100 cars just gives 100 copies of the same driver.
 Seeding one car and leaving the rest random was the difference between a population that improves and one that stalls.
 - **A smaller action space learned faster.** Going from 6 actions (with braking/reversing) to 3 (always accelerate, choose a direction) gave the cars less to get wrong — but changing the network shape orphaned every previously saved model.
 - **Training throughput matters more than I thought.** Cutting a generation short once only a few survivors are left, and capping steps per episode, made a real difference to how many generations I could run in a sitting.
-- **Painting the level is a free level editor.** Colour-coding gates in the image, then detecting them in code, meant I could sketch a new track in a minute.
-Reducing a scribbled line to a clean segment with an SVD was the neatest trick in the project.
-- **Physics details bite.** Sub-stepping movement (no tunnelling through walls) and using a segment-intersection test for gates (no skipping a gate at speed) both came out of watching cars do impossible things.